 - 1. Select the check box next to the subsection title to include this text in the report. - A chart description is displayed below the subsection title. - 2.
-Select the attributes used to group the chart data. - For the list of attributes to group by, see "Working with Issues" on page 57. - 3.
-(Optional) To refine the issues shown in this subsection with the search function, click Advanced.
+Select the attributes used to group the chart data. - For the list of attributes to group by, see "Grouping Issues" on page 60. - 3.
+(Optional) To refine the issues shown in this subsection with a search query, click Advanced.
+For information about the search syntax, see "Searching for Issues" on page 69. - 4.
+Select the chart format (table, pie, or bar).